FudaWiki/fudawiki-files/hanafuda/games/hiki-kabu.md

 |2x|14.
 Gogo|5, 5|
 |1x|15.
 None of the above|If your hand does not match any of the hands above.</br>The strength is determined by the *ones* digit of the sum of the cards.|

+# Old Version (Variant)
+The old version of this game features a very simple gameplay style, and is purely luck-based.

+## First Card

+After the dealer is chosen, the dealer shuffles the deck and deals each player their first card.

+Each player then *antes* the agreed amount.

+## Second Card

+After the *ante* is placed, the dealer then deals each player their second card.

+The combination of the first and second cards forms a player's hand.

+> It has not been attested if the first card is face up and the second card is face down, or if it is reversed.
+Basically either method may be used as long as one card is face up and the other card is face down.
+{.is-warning}

+The face-down card may only be looked at by the player who holds it.

+Each player checks their own cards to determine the strength of their hand.
+Each player, starting from the dealer counter-clockwise, may request to add a 3rd card into their hand.

+It has not been attested, but it seems there are two rules that affect this decision:

+- If a hand’s total value is 3 or lower, then a third card must be taken.
+- If a hand’s total value is 7 or higher, then a third card cannot be taken.

+## Third Card
+Players who asked for a 3rd card is dealt a 3rd card face-up by the dealer.

+>There is no betting round.
+{.is-warning}

+After the 3rd cards have been dealt, all players proceed to *showdown*.

+## Showdown
+Starting with the dealer, each player reveals all their cards.

+Since hand rankings were not attested, it is assumed that the ones digit of the sum of the cards is used to determine a hand's strength.

+The winner of the hand collects the pot and becomes the dealer for the next hand.

+>In the case of a draw, the pot for the hand carries over to the next hand, and the dealer for the drawn hand deals the following hand.
+{.is-info}

 # References
 - [【花札ゲーム紹介】引きカブ遊び方の紹介です。和製ポーカー！時代を超えて、熱い駆け引きをお楽しみいただけます。この動画を見れば引きカブの遊び方が分かり、即プレイ可能です！](https://www.youtube.com/watch?v=7ZK9WzjD0nM) - (YouTube)
+- Takeshi Ichinose, "Atarashii Hanafuda Nyuumon"